mrx7014/AFFT/README.md

 ### First

+> [!IMPORTANT]
-- **Your System Partition Should Be Read/Write, Read this to know how to do this** <a href="https://telegra.ph/How-to-convert-System-form-Read-Only-to-Read-Write-05-06">Here</a>
+> Your System Partition Should Be Read/Write, Read this to know how to do this** <a href="https://telegra.ph/How-to-convert-System-form-Read-Only-to-Read-Write-05-06">Here</a>

 - **Download Termux App:** <a href="https://github.com/termux/termux-app/releases/download/v0.118.0/termux-app_v0.118.0+github-debug_arm64-v8a.apk">**Here**</a>